 Karenga, himself a black nationalist, established the holiday in the aftermath of the violent Watts Riots of August 1965.
 His goal with Kwanzaa was to create a holiday that would unify all African Americans and give them a way to commemorate and celebrate African culture.
 Despite Karenga’s somewhat controversial image over the years, the holiday was successfully established in the US and is even celebrated in other countries with people of African descent.

 What is Kwanzaa?

 Kwanzaa is a seven-day holiday that coincides with the festive period between Christmas and New Year, more specifically from the 26th of December to the 1st of January.
 As it’s not a religious holiday, however, Kwanzaa isn’t viewed as an alternative to Christmas, Hanuka, or other religious holidays.

-In fact, many African American people celebrating Kwanzaa and even Karenga himself have said that you don’t need to be of African descent to celebrate Kwanzaa.
-The holiday is more meant to just honor and celebrate pan African culture instead of restricting it to an ethnic principle.
+In fact, many African American people celebrate Kwanzaa and even Karenga himself has said that you don’t need to be of African descent to celebrate Kwanzaa.
+The holiday is more meant to just honor and celebrate pan-African culture instead of restricting it to an ethnic principle.
 So, just as everyone can visit a museum of African culture, so can anyone celebrate Kwanzaa.
 In that way, the holiday is similar to the Mexican celebration of Cinco de Mayo which is also open to everyone who’d like to honor Mexican and Mayan cultures.